 Within the group of students who achieve a pass mark in any test, priority is given to children of CERN employees (that is, those who are employed directly by CERN).

 Secondary pupils of parents living in Switzerland are accepted by the school at the discretion of the Proviseur (Head of the Cité Scolaire Internationale).
 The Programme undertakes to test such Swiss residents, but cannot guarantee them admission by the school.

 The English National Programme is an International Section within the Cité Scolaire Internationale.
 Pupils must therefore be accepted for a place in the school to be admitted to the Programme.

 You must contact both the Cité Scolaire and the English National Programme for admission, since both must accept your application.
 Please see contact details below.

 The English National Programme passes the results of all tests to the Proviseur of the Cité Scolaire Internationale who, reporting to the French Inspecteur, is responsible for offering places in the school and in the International Sections.
 Final decisions about the main testing session in April are sometimes not made until June or early July.

 Families resident in Switzerland may have to wait until the beginning of the school year in September for the Proviseur’s final decision.

 ENP cannot communicate test results to families.

-When your child is accepted onto the Programme you agree to become a member of the ALA-ELP association, the body which finances and runs the Programme, to abide by its statutes (AT note: insert link to other page or attach doc?) and rules (AT note: insert link to other page or attach doc?) and to pay promptly the membership and tuition fees (AT note: insert link to other page or attach doc?), as determined by the committee of the Association, on receipt of invoices.
+When your child is accepted onto the Programme you agree to become a member of the ALA-ELP association, the body which finances and runs the Programme, to abide by its statutes and conditions, as determined by the committee of the Association, on receipt of invoices.
 You must become an Association member if you wish to place your child in the Programme.